-The Town will consider a demonstration program to develop a trolley system that will connect the Town with shopping areas, park and ride parking lots and eventually to mass transit such as a VRE station.
-The demonstration programs is to begin in mid-2008.
+The Town will consider a demonstration program to develop a trolley system that will connect the Town with shopping areas, park and ride parking lots and eventually to mass trans it such as a VRE station.
+The demonstration program is to begin in mid-2008.

-Improve Air Quality as an ongoing part of the development process within the Town: Adopt a low impact storm water development policy that encourages the use of low impact BMP's.
+Improve Air Quality as an ongoing p art of the development process within the Town:

+Adopt a low impact storm water development policy that encourages the use of low imp act BMP's.